iodigital-com/io-technology/data/blog/distributed-chat-system/system-components-communication-and-chat-api.md

 - Configure `oauth2ResourceServer` with `introspectionUri`, which is the location of our authorisation server, and provide the `clientId` and `clientSecret` to identify the chat API as a client application.
 - Define the `tokenAuthenticationConverter` bean, which is responsible for converting a successful introspection result into an Authentication token.

-Then we add `application.properties` file to define properties:
+Then, we will add `application.properties` file to define properties:

 ```properties
 server.port=8088